zeitschlag/flights/README.md

 It's written in Swift and uses MBProgressHUD and Carthage so far.
 I consider myself still a beginner, so don't judge me too hard The data comes from Flightradar24, so go and download their app instead of using this thingy.
 It's much better from every possible perspective.

 If you have any questions, [send me a tweet](https://twitter.com/zeitschlag) or open an issue.
+I consider myself still a beginner, so feel free to criticize the code.
+Hopefully I learn something here ;)